y2k04/revoltkit/README.md

 2. Running the program will bring you to a prompt.
 3. Get your token from PluralKit via Discord using the *pk;token* command.
 4. In the prompt, type: *token [paste PluralKit token here]*
-5. You can now use most PluralKit commands and get their raw output.
+5. You can now use most PluralKit commands and get their raw output.*

+*Note: As of 19/03/2025, most PK commands aren't set up in the debug console.

 ## Environment Variables
 | Variable Name | Usage |